Jaxus1/Dissenter-Bookmarklet/ANDROID_INSTRUCTIONS.md

 # Dissenter-Bookmarklet
+You must be logged in to the site comment and rate.
+Due to a recent update to Dissenter, it now no longer redirects to the home page if you aren't logged in.
+Thanks Torba!

-MAKE SURE YOU ARE LOGGED INTO DISSENTER ON YOUR ANDROID BROWSER, OTHERWISE IT WILL NOT WORK Here are instructions on how to use dissenter easily on android
+Here are instructions on how to use dissenter easily on android:

 CODE: javascript:(function(){window.location=('https://dissenter.com/discussion/begin?url='+location+'')})();